Lies, fraud and scandal leave Trump exposed

 But this news was nothing compared to what had happened in New York just minutes earlier.

 Trump’s former lawyer, Michael Cohen, pleaded guilty to violating finance laws during the presidential election campaign.

-Cohen admitted he had arranged hush payments to two women who are suspected of having affairs with Trump.
-He did this “for the principal purpose of influencing the election.”
-And he said that “a candidate for federal office” (i.e. Trump) had directed him to do this.
+Cohen admitted that he had arranged hush payments to two women who are suspected of having affairs with Trump.
+Trump, he said, had told him to do it.

 These are serious charges.
 Many experts believe that if Cohen’s account can be proved, it means Trump himself is guilty of federal crimes.